 Statement of Artistic Merit describing the ways in which your artistic work is deserving of acknowledgement.

 Statement of Service, Academic Merit, or Artistic Merit describing the ways in which your work is deserving of acknowledgement through scholarship for the study abroad program.

 Nancy and Lowell Swortzell Permanent Fund in Educational Theatre Scholarships

 This scholarship honors the legacy of Nancy and Lowell Swortzell, distinguished professors who founded the Program in Educational Theatre at NYU Steinhardt in 1966, and continued teaching in the program for 40 years.
 In the spirit of their work, we are pleased to support the financial needs of students as they work toward completion of their degree.
-Awards are available to students at the undergraduate, graduate, and doctoral level.
+Awards are available to students at the graduate and doctoral levels.